 So, if you’re watering your lawn less frequently, you’re saving water, and that’s a benefit to the environment.

-All Types of Soil Will Benefit
+All Soil Types Will Benefit

 Your only decision is whether to use granular or liquid.
 As mentioned above, the liquid variety is for sandy soils and granular for clay and loam.

 Clay soils tend to clump up easily when wet.
 Loam will clump up but also fall apart easily.
 Sandy soils will not clump up, even when water is added.

 Don’t Get Burned

 Like a bad sunburn on your skin, lawn burn is both unattractive and unhealthy.

 Are There Any Drawbacks To Using Ironite?

-Unfortunately, the effect is permanent.
-If you have a particularly nice sidewalk or patio near your lawn, you might want to try a different iron supplement.
+So…if you have a particularly nice sidewalk or patio near your lawn, you might want to try a different iron supplement.